Skip to main content

 • Use analyze_url if they shared a URL — gets you the metadata without importing.

-• Recommend they import or upload the track.
+• import_track_from_url to bring the metadata into the catalog, or recommend they import or upload the master.
 Once imported, all catalog tools work on it.

 Rate limits